ALEX8642/LLM-chatbot/README.md

 # LLM-Chatbot

 A Haystack 2.x and Ollama based chatbot for user assistance interpreting manuals and documentation.
+Drop in your PDF manuals, and the system will automatically process them for intelligent question answering.

 ## Features